 - Admission: Free (There is a small charge if you decide to do the Roof-Tile Rubbing).

 4. CinemaHave you been to a cinema in Korea as yet madam/sir?
 If not, I suggest you go on a rainy day!
 I quite like observing and taking in my surrounds; the cinema does not disappoint.

 The first time I EVER walked into a cinema here in Korea, I was amazed by the very sweet smell in the air.
 It's from the different flavored popcorn you can get: caramel flavored, to onion flavored… which ended up having a sweet taste to it too!

 The seating arrangement is the same as South Africa- you are assigned seats.
 English movies are played with Korean subtitles.

 The best moments for me, as a teacher in Korean, have been when English speakers may laugh at a joke in the movie, but we are the ONLY ones laughing because the Korean translation may have been different.
 Other times, Korean folk are laughing, while I’m sitting there wondering what I missed.
 To book tickets in advance or see what’s playing, check out CineInKorea.

 When last did you visit a library to sniff the crisp pages?
 It’s been ages since I’ve made my way to the Busan English Library mainly because I’m reading my own books at the moment, but I thought I'd share this gem with you.

 The library spans across one floor.
 There is a sitting and study area, computers, lockers for your belongings and librarians to assist.

 Signing-up is done in the library and you are issued with a card to use for each visit.
 Five books can be taken out for two weeks.
+I'd say this is a 'low-key' thing to do in Busan, but still a must.
 Get more info here.

 - Directions: Take the Green Line to the Buam stop.
 Walk out of exit 1, the library will be in the large building on your right.